 - Sports or exercises that include the above movements

 The success rate for lumbar herniated disc surgery is high, especially when you rely on an expert in the field of complicated spine surgeries and back pain relief at NU-Spine.
 The aim of Dr. Skovrlj, a renowned spine surgeon in the Northeast, is to relieve your symptoms and restore your quality of life as quickly as possible.
 Dr. Skovrlj focuses on the treatment of complex spine procedures.
 He finds a solution that works for your back or neck pain.
-Contact NU-Spine today and get on the path to a pain-free life.This page was published on Oct 2, 2020, modified on Jul 9, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey DISCLAIMER: PLEASE READ CAREFULLY
+Contact NU-Spine today and get on the path to a pain-free life.Page Updated on Jul 9, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey